ahmedkhaled11119999/Content-Based-Image-Video-Retriever/README.md

 4. run the file GUI.py

 ## add dataset:
-to add data set you can run the script `python features_calculator.py "path/to/images/dataset" "path/to/videos/dataset"` this will take some time depending on the size of the dataset
+to add data set you can run the script `python features_calculator.py` and provide it with the dataset pathes this will take some time depending on the size of the dataset